raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*paragraph 14, page 7*)

-- From thee "Count 2: Computer Fraud and Abuse (Intentional Damage)" section of the DOJ `indictment`_:
+- From the "Count 2: Computer Fraud and Abuse (Intentional Damage)" section of the DOJ `indictment`_:

      ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and